thpryrchn/HoRNDIS/README.md

 * Simply running xcodebuild in the checkout directory should be sufficient to build the kext.
 * If you wish to package it up, you can run `make` to assemble the package in the build/ directory

+** For Big Sur to work, you need to boot in recovery mode.
+On an M1 mac, hold down the power button, until it gives you options.
+Then select the options tab.
+Then it will ask for you to select a user to unlock the drive.
+After that, under the utilities bar on the top, select terminal. then type in `csrutil enable --without kext` for it to allow unsigned kext's.
+Then install from build/pkg/HoRNDIS-kext.pkg, and enable from System Preferences, Security & Privacy.
+Then it will have you reboot.
+You should be good after that :)

 ## Debugging and Development Notes

 This sections contains tips and tricks for developing and debugging the driver.